⚠️ This site is under active development. Some content may be incomplete or contain inaccuracies.

 }

-🔀 Step 5 — Submit Your Pull Request
+Step 5: Submit Your Pull Request

-After saving the two files:
+After creating and saving both JSON files:

-Send your PR link once in #pull-requests.
+• Share your PR link once in the #pull-requests channel

-🌍 Step 6 — Wait for Merge & Confirm Your Domain
+Step 6: Wait for Merge & Confirm Your Domain

-When your PR is merged:
+Once your pull request is merged:

-• Your DNS records become active
+• Your DNS records become active (usually within minutes)

 • Your site will be accessible at yourname.is-a.dev

-🎉 Final Thoughts
+Final Thoughts

-Using is-a.dev with Vercel gives you:
+Using is-a.dev with Vercel provides several benefits: